python/cpython/Doc/library/socket.rst

    Set blocking or non-blocking mode of the socket: if *flag* is 0, the socket is set to non-blocking, else to blocking mode.
 Initially all sockets are in blocking mode.
-In non-blocking mode, if a :meth:`recv` call doesn't find any data, or if a :meth:`send` call can't immediately dispose of the data, a :exc:`error` exception is raised; in blocking mode, the calls block until they can proceed. ``s.setblocking(0)`` is equivalent to ``s.settimeout(0.0)``;
+In non-blocking mode, if a :meth:`recv` call doesn't find any data, or if a :meth:`send` call can't immediately dispose of the data, an :exc:`error` exception is raised; in blocking mode, the calls block until they can proceed. ``s.setblocking(0)`` is equivalent to ``s.settimeout(0.0)``;
    ``s.setblocking(1)`` is equivalent to ``s.settimeout(None)``.